hejfelix/fennec/README.md

 For this app, the numbers are static since neither the state, nor the events are dynamic.
 In the future, I hope to have some more interesting numbers and possibly some benchmarks.

+# Try it out

+You can try out the examples at [https://hejfelix.github.io/fennec/](https://hejfelix.github.io/fennec/).
+Make sure to open dev console and check out the websocket communication while you're trying it out.